baudren/montepython_public/sphinx-documentation/nested.rst

     export LD_LIBRARY_PATH=/path/to/MultiNest/lib${LD_LIBRARY_PATH:+:$LD_LIBRARY_PATH}

 By default, MultiNest will try to use the Intel Fortran Compiler if installed.
 If you want to use :code:`gfortran` instead, add the flag :code:`-DCMAKE_Fortran_COMPILER=gfortran` to :code:`cmake`.
+If you want to force compilation with MPI support (though :code:`gfortran` should autodetect it and implement it in most systems), use :code:`mpif90` as compiler name.

 2. PyMultiNest
 ~~~~~~~~~~~~~~